camunda/camunda-docs/docs/product-manuals/concepts/expressions.md

 // "c"
 ```

-A list value can be filtered using a boolean expression.
-The result is a list of elements that fulfill the condition.
+A list value can be filtered using a boolean expression; the result is a list of elements that fulfill the condition.

 The current element in the condition is assigned to the variable `item`: